 Patrick: Highly functional and ever so slightly feminine with a vague military bent.
 Chromatically, mostly soft-toned with occasional sharp edges.

 Holly: Modernist quaker.
-And yes, that is a contradiction in terms, something that I have to negotiate in myself all the time!
+And yes, that is a contradiction in terms, something that

 how does your background (personal history, passions, culture, nationality, etc.) come through in the clothes you like and wear, if at all?